Jordan Daykin: GripIt Fixings

 In 2008, shortly after Daykin moved into his grandparents' home, he and his grandfather Stanley Daykin set about converting the garage into a bedroom for him.
 Daykin wanted both a blackout blind and a curtain rail to ensure no light could break into the room.
 After Daykin and his grandfather broke several fixings and drill bits attempting to hang the curtain rail, he went to the local DIY store to find a better solution, but could not find anything suitable.
 That afternoon they both went to the shed, and created the GripIt invention.
 The fixing was soon successful in mounting a television on the wall, and Daykin spotted a gap in the market.
 Four years later a patent was granted for GripIt and the invention was taken to market.

 In 2014, Daykin appeared on Dragons' Den and secured an £80,000 investment for 25% of his company from Deborah Meaden.

 In February 2016, Daykin's net worth was estimated to be £10 million.

-In July 2019 Daykin resigned as a director of UK Building Products Limited and left the company.
+In July 2019, Daykin resigned as a director of UK Building Products Limited and left the company.
 In November 2019 the company successfully filed for a voluntary insolvency.

-GripIt has since secured a license deal with Charles Bentley a global distributor based in Loughborough.
+Vehicle Preparation Services

+In January 2018, it was reported that Daykin purchased the Wiltshire based automotive contract labour company Vehicle Preparation Services (VPS) from his father Adrian Daykin, in order to diversify his business portfolio.
+Daykin acted as CEO of VPS between January 2018 and November 2018, before control was returned to his father and the company underwent compulsory liquidation the following month.

+Controversies

+In February 2025, Jordan Daykin was exposed for illegally selling vehicle number plates through his company, SLS UK Holdings Ltd, on Amazon.
+The business bypassed mandatory ID and vehicle checks required by UK law, raising serious public safety concerns.
+Following an investigation by Wiltshire Trading Standards, Amazon removed the listings and banned sellers found to be supplying plates without proper documentation.

-Television and reception
+Television

 After Daykin's first appearance on the BBC Two business programme Dragons' Den in August 2014, he appeared on ITV's This Morning television programme.
 On 28 February 2016, he appeared on the BBC Two programme Pitches to Riches which looked at Dragons' Den's biggest success stories.